Cease And Desist Budget Equestrian

 The Benefit of Walking Your Horse

 You probably know what a fan I am of ground work, as well as challenges.
-And this 100 mile challenge will be starting on the ground, for at least the first two weeks.
+And this new challenge will be starting on the ground, mostly, unless Plezant lets me know he is ready for more.

-And I don’t need their program to understand the benefit of walking my horse.
+I don’t know about you, but I don’t need a program to understand the benefit of walking my horse.
 I already get that.
 Anything that you can do on the ground, will make it that much easier when you get into the saddle.
 So exposing your horse to as many different situations on the ground will help him (or her) to experience new situations while you are with him, but on the ground.

-I can tell you from just walking with Plezant around our property, it has helped him settle in so much.
-He is so quiet on the ground.
-And he really seems to enjoy going for walks.
+I can tell you from my personal experience of just walking with Plezant around our property, it helped him settle in so much.
+He is much more quiet on the ground than he was a year ago.
+He really seems to enjoy going for walks.